aanikitin/seis-eikonal/README.md

 waves based on the proposed parallel block sweeping methods.
 These methods are based on domain decomposition approach to increase the efficiency of CPU cache use.
 This allows us to achieve high parallel implementation efficiency of 85-95% (as tested on up to 12 CPU cores).
-For more information, see conference abstract [1], extended paper currently submitted for publication.
+For more information see conference abstract [1], extended paper currently submitted for publication.

 Recommended build environment is Linux (e.g. Ubuntu 16.04) with a C compiler